Constraints on redshifts of blazars from extragalactic background light attenuation using Fermi-LAT data: Sample selection, data reduction, and methodology

 \subsection{Data reduction and methodology}

-For each source in our sample, we develop a LAT analysis as follows: \begin{enumerate} \item We perform an analysis in the 1 GeV to 2 TeV range without an EBL model, in order to determine the parameters that define the spectral function such as index and flux, also known as spectral parameters, of the sources around the source of interest (see below). \item We perform an analysis in the 1--10 GeV range without an EBL model, using the source spectral parameters (other than the source of interest) frozen to the values from step (i).
-The upper limit of 10 GeV is adopted considering the fact that the EBL absorption is usually found to be negligible below this energy \citep{ebl12,ebl18}. \item We extrapolate the spectrum from (ii) to 2 TeV, and include absorption with the EBL model, assuming a redshift of $z=0.01$, and record the log-likelihood value.
+For each source in our sample, we develop a LAT analysis as follows: \begin{enumerate} \item We perform an analysis in the 1 GeV to 2 TeV range without an EBL model, in order to determine the parameters that define the spectral function such as index and flux, also known as spectral parameters, of the sources around the source of interest.
+The spectral functions are either PowerLaw or LogParabola models depending on the best fit provided by 4FGL (see below for details). \item We perform an analysis in the 1--10 GeV range without an EBL model, using the source spectral parameters (other than the source of interest) frozen to the values from step (i).
+The upper limit of 10 GeV is adopted considering the fact that the EBL absorption is negligible below this energy \citep{ebl12,ebl18}. \item We extrapolate the spectrum from (ii) to 2 TeV, and include absorption with the EBL model, assuming a redshift of $z=0.01$, and record the log-likelihood value.
 We repeat this step for all redshifts between $z=0.01$ and $z=3.00$ in 100 steps and save the log-likelihood value at each redshift. \item We compare the log-likelihood values from step (iii) with the one from step (i) to create a TS profile.
 The peak of this profile gives the most likely value for the redshift.
 We take this redshift to be an upper limit.
 Because there can be a component in the spectral curvature of the sources that is not produced by EBL attenuation but which is intrinsic to their emission. \end{enumerate}